We’re glad to hear you’re interested in starting a new ONA Local group!

 Applications to start a group in 2019 are now closed, but you can apply to be part of the next cohort starting in September.
-It typically takes time to do the preparation to apply, including talking to people in your community about the prospect of starting a group and identifying other interested organizers, and you are welcome to do that in the meantime.
-We plan to have all our new groups approved by December 2019 to launch in January 2020.
+It typically takes time to prepare your application, including talking to people in your community about the prospect of starting a group and identifying other interested organizers, and you are welcome to do that in the meantime.
+We plan to have all new groups approved by December 2019 to launch in January 2020.

 What if I need to step down as organizer?

-We know jobs and circumstances change, and there may be a time when you decide to step down from your role.
+Jobs and circumstances change, and there may be a time when you decide to step down from your role.
 If that’s the case, we’ll ask you to make sure all the official accounts are turned over to us and you’ll have a chance to nominate a new organizer.
-(Hint: this is a good reason to start recruiting coordinators early to help you out, so someone is primed to take over!
-But we won’t require them to have been a coordinator already in order to be nominated.)
+(Hint: this is a good reason to start recruiting your volunteer team early, so someone is primed to take over!)
 If you don’t have anyone lined up to take over, we’ll list the group as inactive until someone steps up.

 I have another question about the application process.
 Who can I get in touch with?

-Meghan Murphy, ONA’s Senior Manager of Communities and Local Journalism Initiatives, can help answer any questions.
+Meghan Murphy, ONA’s Senior Manager of Communities and Local Journalism Initiatives, can answer questions.